CalderaWP/cf-connected-forms/README.md

 We are experimenting with using public git repos for commercial products.
 Support will only be provided via our [support system](https://calderawp.com/support/) which requires a valid license.
 If you are using this plugin please choose to purchase a license to recive support, support our work and enable live updates.

+<strong>Don't use the download link, it's not going to give you a proper build.</strong>

 [Feel free to report bug here](https://github.com/CalderaWP/cf-connected-forms/issues) -- pull requests are accepted.